Skills4EOSC-WP3/Training-Material/resources/LU01 - Open Science is the new norm - Fundamental of Open Science/LU1 - Content.md

 ## Prerequisites

-- list any knowledge that is required so that the learning unit can be followed
+- No prior knowledge is required so that the learning unit can be followed

 ## Learning Tools

+- Training BBB room
+- Browser
+-
 - list any tools that are necessary to be used to complete the learning unit
 - examples include required software, access to resources, etc.
+- Menti access or BBB quiz interaction

 ## Learning Content Topic